ajayyadava/JavaConcurrency/README.md

-Play project with code examples to some toy problems to refresh my knowledge of Java Concurrency API
+Play project with code examples to some toy problems to refresh my knowledge of Java Concurrency API.

+**NOTE**: Some examples contain idioms not good for production code but are here just to remind me of oddities / gotchas / things to remember.

 ### How to Generate Random Numbers in Concurrent Applications